Luka Koberidze: Sioni Bolnisi

 In April 2022 he moved to Georgian side Sioni Bolnisi in the Erovnuli Liga.
 On 14 April he made his debut against Torpedo Kutaisi at the Tamaz Stepania Stadium in Bolnisi.

 Riteriai

 In summer 2022, he moved to Riteriai in A Lyga for the 2022 season.

 Marijampolė City

 In February 2023 he moved to Marijampolė City.
+On 8 April he scored his first goal for Marijampolė City against Ekranas.

+Khosilot Farkhor

+On 12 July 2024, Tajikistan Higher League club Khosilot Farkhor announced the signing of Koberidze to a six-month contract.